google-deepmind/mujoco_playground/README.md

 The texture used in the rough terrain for the locomotion environments is from [Polyhaven](https://polyhaven.com/a/rock_face) and licensed under [CC0](https://creativecommons.org/public-domain/cc0/).

-All other content in this repository is icensed under the Apache License, Version 2.0.
+All other content in this repository is licensed under the Apache License, Version 2.0.
 A copy of this license is provided in the top-level [LICENSE](LICENSE) file in this repository.
 You can also obtain it from https://www.apache.org/licenses/LICENSE-2.0.

 This is not an officially supported Google product.